Wave, Particle, or a Third Possibility?: The Free DEO

-The simplest of all systems is the free clustor with one degree of freedom.
-The dynamic equations for that system are derived in this section, and the corresponding clustor behavior is illustrated.
+The simplest of all systems is the free DEO with one degree of freedom.
+The dynamic equations for that system are derived in this section, and the corresponding DEO behavior is illustrated.
 This section also introduces the concept of quantum activation, and presents parameters for quantifying an activation level.

-Since a free clustor is not a bound state system, the theory places no restrictions on its allowed energy levels.
-For bound-state systems, however, the theory leads to quasi-discrete energy levels, a feature of clustor dynamics that will become apparent later in the analysis of the harmonic oscillator.
+Since a free DEO is not a bound state system, the theory places no restrictions on its allowed energy levels.
+For bound-state systems, however, the theory leads to quasi-discrete energy levels, a feature of DEO dynamics that will become apparent later in the analysis of the harmonic oscillator.

-Let the mass and energy of the free clustor be $m$ and $E$ respectively, and let the reference point be at $x_{0}^{} = 0$.
+Let the mass and energy of the free DEO be $m$ and $E$ respectively, and let the reference point be at $x_{0}^{} = 0$.
 The potential function is $V(x) = 0$, and two linearly independent solutions of the time-independent Schr\"odinger equation~\eqref{Schr eqn 1dof} are